 Skill Level Classifications

-Darling Jadore knitting and crochet patterns are categorized in three levels, ranging from beginner to intermediate, depending on the skills and techniques involved.
-Each pattern is designated on the listing description and below are the classifications explained.
+Each Darling Jadore knitting and crochet pattern is categorized in one of the four skill levels, depending on the techniques involved.
+Each pattern is designated on the listing description and below are brief descriptions of each classification.

 FAQs About Classifications